TheThingsArchive/python-app-sdk/DOCUMENTATION.md

 client.set_downlink_callback(downlinkCallback)
 ```
 ##### downlink_callback
-- `downlink_callback(mid, client)`: the function which will be the new publish behavior for our MQTT client.
+- `downlink_callback(mid, client)`: the function which will be a new publish behavior for our MQTT client.
   - `mid`: **int**  this is the message ID for the downlink request.
 It can be used to track the request.
   - `client`: **object**  the TTN client from which the callback is called.